department-of-veterans-affairs/va.gov-team/products/medical-device-tool/product-outline.md

 Team will utilize shared resources to include, but not limited to: Front End engineer, Editors, content review, IA, 508, and local PAO input.

 #### User Value
-Not having to travel from webpage to webpage causing confusion and frustration as to where they can access their regional or local services.
+-	Stream line the ordering process and improve reordering experience

 #### Business Value
 Increase customer satisfaction
 -	By fulling Veterans desire to reorder medical supplies online
--	Reducing number of mail in and Call Center calls
+-	Reducing number of mail-in and Call Center calls
--	The opportunity to increasing focus on a Veterans needs because the volume of cued calls has reduced. .
+-	The opportunity to increasing focus on a Veterans needs because the volume of cued calls has reduced.

 ## KPIs
-Objective: Reduce ordering complexity and streamline the process.
+*Objective:* Reduce ordering complexity and streamline the process.
-•	Reduction in mailed in orders
+..*Reduction in mailed in orders
-•	Reduction of Call Center orders
+..*Reduction of Call Center orders
-•	Reduction of online errors
+..*Reduction of online errors
-•	Reduction of total time to order items
+..*Reduction of total time to order items
-•	Reduction of steps on the online ordering process
-•	Reducing the authentication steps for reordering
-•	Keywords in Top 10 Search Engine Results
-Objective: Increase volume of online orders by migrating existing user to the online ordering channel.
+..*Reduction of steps on the online ordering process ..*Reducing the authentication steps for reordering ..*Keywords in Top 10 Search Engine Results *Objective:* Increase volume of online orders by migrating existing user to the online ordering channel.
-•	Determine the online orders percentages have increased
-•	See a reduction of orders from all other DLC ordering Channels
-•	Compare online activity on GA with completion of orders from the DLC
-Objective: Determine if Lager Catalogue is out of scope.
+..*Determine the online orders percentages have increased ..*See a reduction of orders from all other DLC ordering Channels ..*Compare online activity on GA with completion of orders from the DLC *Objective:* Determine if Lager Catalogue is out of scope.
-•	How many products will create success.
+..*How many products will create success.
-•	Define what are the top ordered items
+..*Define what are the top ordered items
-•	Define what top items have top ancillary items
-Objective: Confirming (KPI) that new Medical tool will migrate orders to DLC VA.gov channel.
+..*Define what top items have top ancillary items *Objective:* Confirming (KPI) that new Medical tool will migrate orders to DLC VA.gov channel.
-•	Reduction in mailed in orders
+..*Reduction in mailed in orders
-•	Reduction of Call Center orders
+..*Reduction of Call Center orders
-•	Increase in online orders
+..*Increase in online orders
-Objective: Build and create a modernized easy to use clearer catalogue with the DLC and house it in VA.gov
+*Objective:* Build and create a modernized easy to use clearer catalogue with the DLC and house it in VA.gov

 ---